marilyne-linkurious/documentation/content/admin/content/www/config.md

 Within the `server` key:

-- `cookieSecret`: The secret key used to encrypt the session cookie.
-Randomized on first start.
-- `cookieDomain`: Set this value if you need your cookie to be set fo a domain different from `domain`.
+- `cookieDomain` (optional): Set this value if you need your cookie to be set fo a domain different from `domain`.

 ## Cross-origin resource sharing (CORS)

 Within the `server` key:

 - `allowOrigin` (default: `"*"`): Define the cross-origin resource sharing (CORS) policy.
-  Accept cross-site HTTP/S requests by default (wildcard).
+  Accept cross-site HTTP/S requests by default.
 The value can be:
   - a string (`"abc.com"`): only requests from "abc.com" domain are allowed.
   - wildcard-prefixed string (`"*.abc.com"`): request from all sub-domains of `abc.com` are allowed.
   - an array of strings (`["abc.com", "*.def.com"]`): requests from `abc.com` **and** all sub-domains of `def.com` are allowed.